sara-nl/clustercomputing/clustercomputing.md

 `$i` is the value of `i` in the current loop

-`&` makes sure that each process runs at backgroud
+`&` makes sure that each process runs at backgroud simultaneously

 `wait` tells the script to wait until all processes are finished